Choosing the Right City is the Best Job Strategy For Newcomers

 - Unaffordable cost of living: “If Canadians are relocating from these cities because they can no longer afford to live here long-term or raise families, where does that leave you as a newcomer who's counting the pennies (or cents) every time you buy groceries?”

 - Extremes in regional climate: “Head to Toronto for hot summers and cold, snowy, longer winters.
 Head to Vancouver for mild seasons, warm summers, light snow (on the mountains) and LOTS of rain on lower elevations in winter.
 Who cares?
-Well you'll care, after a year or two, when the novelty wears off and the weather is impacting the kind of lifestyle you dreamt of.”
+Well, you'll care, after a year or two, when the novelty wears off and the weather is impacting the kind of lifestyle you dreamt of.”

 - Isolation: “One of the loneliest times of my life was in a city with a multi-million population (after I had a baby)!
-Picture this: husband at college trying to manage a career change (a journey a lot of newcomers face); no daytime friends (because all the Canadian friends I've made are in work) and no second set of helping hands (because I've no parents in the country).
+Picture this: husband at college trying to manage a career change (a journey a lot of newcomers face); no daytime friends (because all the Canadian friends I've made are at work) and no second set of helping hands (because I've no parents in the country).
 Agh!
-Getting to know your neighbours ("eh!"), building a social network, and integrating as a new Canadian are especially important if you have or plan to have a family.
+Getting to know your neighbours ("eh!"), building a social network, and integrating as a new Canadian is especially important if you have or plan to have a family.
 And it's often harder than you think in cities.”

-- Quality of life: “With the relatively higher cost of living in cities, many newcomers find themselves ditching their home-country professions and Canadian career plans to accept low paid ‘survival jobs’ just to pay the bills.
+- Quality of life: “With the relatively higher cost of living in cities, many newcomers find themselves ditching their home-country professions and Canadian career plans to accept low-paid ‘survival jobs’ just to pay the bills.
 This negatively impacts newcomers' long-term career goals and the time and energy required to create a balanced, happy life.
 Which, let's face it, is what most newcomers come to Canada for.”

 Key tips for newcomers to Canada